Specialties

 Anxiety can be tricky as it comes in many forms.
 I enjoy helping people understand their own anxiety better and exploring this natural response.
 What we understand about the anxiety is continuing to evolve.
 In therapy, you may learn about what anxiety is, how to notice your own experience of it, and explore your unique and personal ways of managing it.
 Anxiety can manifest in many forms.

-Common experiences I work with:
+Common experiences Elizabeth and Annie work with:

 You’ve never had anxiety but recently have had an experience of it and feel a little lost or confused